Become an expert in EDR evasion & shellcode loader development!

 An important note: in the context of this workshop, “evasion” or “bypass” means that the developed shellcode loaders are neither actively detected nor blocked by prevention mechanisms of an EDR.
 This means that no direct alerts are triggered on the target system or in the web console of the respective EDR.
 However, this does not mean that no telemetry is generated by these activities – security-related events could still be used for behavioral analysis.

-✔️ Your own shellcode encoding tool “CodeFuscation” for obfuscation & encryption
+✔️ Exclusive shellcode encoding tool “CodeFuscation” for obfuscation & encryption

-✔️ Practical focus: 75% hands-on labs with a focus on shellcode loader development and debugging
+✔️ Hands-on focus: 75% practical work with emphasis on shellcode loader development and debugging

-In contrast to many other courses, participants not only receive slides for each chapter, but also a comprehensive, 1200-page A4 script - in both digital and printed form.
-This contains all the theoretical content as well as detailed instructions for the practical work.
-The course and the script are structured in such a way that participants never feel lost and achieve continuous learning success from chapter to chapter.
+Unlike many other courses, participants not only receive slides for each chapter but also a comprehensive 1,060-page A4 script – both in digital and printed form.
+This includes all theoretical content as well as detailed instructions for the practical exercises.
+The course and script are designed so that participants never feel lost, but instead achieve continuous learning progress chapter by chapter.

-If you have any questions about the course content, materials, etc., or if you are unsure whether the course is right for you, please feel free to contact me in advance at workshop@redops.at.
+If you have any questions about the course content, materials, or if you are unsure whether the course is right for you, feel free to contact me in advance at workshop@redops.at.

 ================================================================================